 If the claimant does not register for WorkInTexas.com within the prescribed time, a WorkInTexas.com registration for the claimant is automatically created using basic information from the individual’s claim.
 These automatically created registrations are sufficient for job matching but are of lower quality than ones completed by the claimant.

-As a best practice, it is recommended that Boards outreach all claimants listed in the report.
+As a best practice, it is recommended that Boards outreach all claimants listed in the claimant report.
 One reason for not self-registering is poor or limited computer skills.
 The report provides a list of claimants who can potentially benefit from and appreciate direct staff-assistance.

-Boards must ensure that Workforce Solutions Office staff follows the requirements set forth in WD Letters, the ES Guide, Board-administered program contracts, and the TWC-Board Agreement when assisting claimants at Workforce Solutions Offices.
+Boards must ensure that Workforce Solutions Office staff follows the requirements set forth in Policy Guidance Letters, the ES Guide, Board-administered program contracts, and the TWC-Board Agreement when assisting claimants at Workforce Solutions Offices.
 These requirements include the following:

 Advising claimants of the requirement to register for work in WorkInTexas.com if they are required to do so.